ujvalgandhi1/ApacheAtlasIntegrationwithPurview/README.md

 * Data Curator role to access Catalog Data plane.
 * Data Source Administrator role to access Scanning Data plane.
 * Collection Admin role to access Account Data Plane and Metadata policy Data Plane.

+# Refer to the Excel file for the excel file and the python code for updating the lineage